yupferris/ferris-makes-demos-notes/README.md

 ## Tool Windows Overview

-The screenshot shows a raymarched scene, its operator graph and a synth tracker window.
+The screenshot shows a raymarched scene, its operator graph and a sync tracker window.

-On left side is the demotool window, on the right side is the synth tracker window (separate application).
-The demotool connects to the synth tracker on a `localhost` port.
+On left side is the demotool window, on the right side is the sync tracker window (separate application).
+The demotool connects to the sync tracker on a `localhost` port.

 ![tool window screenshot](./assets/tool-window-overview-screenshot.png)